 PAS may not be provided while the beneficiary is attending or admitted to a program or setting that provides in-home assistance with ADLs or IADLs or while attending or admitted to a program or setting where such assistance is provided.
-IADLs may not be performed in the beneficiary's home when the beneficiary is absent from the home.
+IADLs may not be performed in the beneficiary's home when the beneficiary is absent from the home unless it is approved by OAAS or its designee on a case-by-case basis.